Featured Content Domain Mapping Support

 As soon as the new version shows up in my local dashboard I will upgrade and retest, and then push to our repo for 1.4.11.
 I'll update again here as soon as all that's done.

-#19 Updated by Dominic Giglio almost 9 years ago
+#19 Updated by Dominic Giglio over 9 years ago

 - Status changed from Assigned to Resolved